-I am Media Artist (BMA), Yoga Therapist (IAYT) and Registered Yoga Teacher (E-RYT-500).
+I am Media Artist (BMA), Certified Yoga Therapist (C-IAYT) and Registered Yoga Teacher (E-RYT-500).
 My teaching unites advanced training in the therapeutic, technical and spiritual applications of yoga with an in-depth knowledge of Eastern & Western anatomy, patho-physiology, movement rehabilitation and somatic & transpersonal psychology.

 I currently work as a Yoga Therapist and Teacher at The Haven Institute and I have participated in Haven programs since 2010.